khakhalin/Dynamic-clamp-2018/reviews and responses.md

 In the paper, we do not report how the data would have looked without this adjustment for covariates, as it would not be statistically sound to run a linear model with a known covariate without including it.
 In most cases, it may be expected to underestimate effects for analyses across groups (as the effect of the covarate would be included in the error), and overestimate effects for explanatory linear models in the second half of the paper (as the covariate would contribute to both the dependent, and the independent variables in the model).
 For each particular comparison, however, both d, F and p values would differ by a small random value.
 For example, when the measure of "spikness" (one of the three tuning parameters) is compared across groups, a correct analysis with adjustment for position (`smean~rostral+medial+group`) produces a p-value of 0.01.
 Without adjustment (`smean~group`) we get a p-value of 0.03.
 For temporal tuning, correct analysis (`sbend~rostral+medial+group`) gives p=0.0304, and if covariate is left unadjusted (`sbend~group`) we get p=0.029.
 Similarly, for amplitude tuning, we get p=0.00209 for correct analysis, and p=0.0024 for unadjusted analysis.
 For the analyses in which temporal tuning and ampliltude coefficients were explained through intrinsic parameters, the optimal models were not qualitatively different between adjusted and unadjusted data, but all values in the table were slightly different.

 If you would like us to numerically re-run any part of the analysis without a position adjustment, please let us know which part you would like to see.
-Also, all of our technical visualizations and analyses related to this adjustment are available for inspection at: https://github.com/khakhalin/Dynamic-clamp-2018/blob/master/dynamic_other_vars.R
+All scripts that produce technical checks, visualizations, and analyses related to this adjustment are available for inspection at: https://github.com/khakhalin/Dynamic-clamp-2018/blob/master/dynamic_other_vars.R

 > Page 13, line 7: What does “intrinsic spikiness” mean?
 Is this another term for intrinsic excitability, or is this a different parameter?
 In fact, throughout the manuscript, there are many terms including “intrinsic